drduh/macOS-Security-and-Privacy-Guide/README.md

 Install media now available at "/Volumes/Install macOS Catalina"
 ```

-Apple also has [guide](https://support.apple.com/guide/disk-utility/erase-and-reformat-a-storage-device-dskutl14079/mac) on doing this via the GUI Disk Utility
+Apple also has a [guide](https://support.apple.com/guide/disk-utility/erase-and-reformat-a-storage-device-dskutl14079/mac) on doing this via the GUI Disk Utility

 ### Creating an install image

 **Note** Apple's AutoDMG installer [does not appear to work](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/120) across OS versions.
 If you want to build a 10.14 image, for example, the following steps must be performed on macOS 10.14!

-To create a **custom install image** which can be [restored](https://en.wikipedia.org/wiki/Apple_Software_Restore) to a Mac (using a USB-C cable and target disk mode, for example), use [MagerValp/AutoDMG](https://github.com/MagerValp/AutoDMG).
+To create a **custom install image** that can be [restored](https://en.wikipedia.org/wiki/Apple_Software_Restore) to a Mac (using a USB-C cable and target disk mode, for example), use [MagerValp/AutoDMG](https://github.com/MagerValp/AutoDMG).

 #### Manual way